Veering branched surfaces, surgeries, and geodesic flows: Characterization of no perfect fits

 For $\Sigma=\mathbb{H}^2$, complete geodesics have a forward and backward endpoint on $\partial \mathbb{H}^2=S^1_\infty$.
 We will orient $S^1_\infty$ anticlockwisely, and use notation such as $(\xi_1,\xi_2)$, for $\xi_1,\xi_2 \in S^1_\infty$, to mean the interval from $\xi_1$ to $\xi_2$ on $S^1_\infty$ under this orientation.
 Under this notation, a complete geodesic $c$ in $\mathbb{H}^2$ with forward endpoint $\xi_1$ and backward endpoint $\xi_2$ intersects another complete geodesic $d$ positively if and only if the forward endpoint of $d$ lies in $(\xi_1,\xi_2)$ and the backward endpoint of $d$ lies in $(\xi_2,\xi_1)$.

 We are now ready to state the theorem.

-\begin{thm} Let $\Sigma$ be an oriented hyperbolic surface and $c$ be a collection of oriented closed geodesics.
+\begin{thm} Let $\Sigma$ be a closed oriented hyperbolic surface and $c$ be a collection of oriented closed geodesics.
 Then the geodesic flow on $T^1 \Sigma$ has no perfect fits relative to the lift $\overset{\rightarrow}{c}$ if and only if every oriented closed geodesic $d$ on $\Sigma$ has a positive intersection point with some element of $c$.

 In particular, if $c$ is a collection of closed geodesics, then the geodesic flow on $T^1 \Sigma$ has no perfect fits relative to the full lift $\overset{\leftrightarrow}{c}$ if and only if $c$ is filling. \end{thm}